Fintona railway station: History

 The Londonderry and Enniskillen Railway opened the station on 5 June 1853.
-From 1856, mainline services were withdrawn, and the station was a branch line from Fintona Junction railway station.
-Most passenger services on this branch line were provided by a horse-drawn tram car.
+From 1856, mainline services were withdrawn, and the station was the terminus of a branch line from Fintona Junction railway station.
+Passenger services on this branch line were worked by a horse, from 1883 until the closure of the line with a double-deck tram car.
+Freight services, however, were worked by a locomotive.

 It was taken over by the Great Northern Railway (Ireland) in 1883.

-It closed on 1 October 1957.
+The line closed on 1 October 1957, having been the last horse-worked passenger railway on the island of Ireland.